cepharum/rated/README.md

 ### Disadvantages

 1. The memory footprint of running NodeJS is anything but small.
-   *TODO Consider switching to less expensive implementation. (python?) */
+In opposition to other engines NodeJS is performing very well using single thread.
+Its memory consumption isn't heavily increasing under high load.
+Load on CPU is kept little as well for using event-driven operations.
 2. This tool isn't eventually protecting a server against all kinds of DDoS attacks.
 It's always required to keep an eye on your server and to monitor this service's quality in your particular situation.